Home

 Under the direction of Dr. Laurel Trainor, the Auditory Development Lab studies how infants hear and respond to speech and music.
 We are interested in what auditory skills infants possess, how these skills develop, and how we can develop measures to identify children in early infancy who may be at risk for later language or reading problems.

-Visual Development Lab Learn More
+The Baby Lab (Visual Development) Learn More

 Dr. Gabriel(Naiqi) Xiao, Director